arianagoldstein/FlixsterMoviesApp/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Flixter*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flixster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can **scroll through current movies** from the Movie Database API
+* [x] User can **scroll through current movies** from the Movie Database API
-* [ ] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
+* [x] Display a nice default [placeholder graphic](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#advanced-usage) for each image during loading
-* [ ] For each movie displayed, user can see the following details:
+* [x] For each movie displayed, user can see the following details:
-    * [ ] Title, Poster Image, Overview (Portrait mode)
+    * [x] Title, Poster Image, Overview (Portrait mode)
-    * [ ] Title, Backdrop Image, Overview (Landscape mode)
+    * [x] Title, Backdrop Image, Overview (Landscape mode)
-* [ ] Allow user to view details of the movie including ratings within a separate activity
+* [x] Allow user to view details of the movie including ratings within a separate activity

 The following **stretch** features are implemented:

-* [ ] Improved the user interface by experimenting with styling and coloring.
+* [x] Improved the user interface by experimenting with styling and coloring.
-* [ ] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
+* [x] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)
 * [ ] Apply the popular [View Binding annotation library](http://guides.codepath.org/android/Reducing-View-Boilerplate-with-ViewBinding) to reduce boilerplate code.
 * [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView from the details screen.